masonelmore/esi/docs/UniverseApi.md

 > GetUniverseStationsStationIdOk GetUniverseStationsStationId(ctx, stationId, optional)
 Get station information

-Get information on a station  --- Alternate route: `/dev/universe/stations/{station_id}/`  Alternate route: `/v2/universe/stations/{station_id}/`  --- This route expires daily at 11:05
+Get information on a station  ---  This route expires daily at 11:05

 ### Required Parameters